Not Just Ronan Farrow: NBC News Killed My Rape-Allegation Story Too

 Misogyny and protectionism of alleged serial rapists is not simply an NBC issue.
 I lobbied Calloway’s parent company, Warner Media, for close to a year before it took action.
 It took four other stories, including one by The Daily Beast, before it finally did an investigation into Calloway’s behavior.

-After The Hollywood Reporter ran my story, Simmons sold all his U.S. properties and moved to Bali, a country without an extradition treaty with our country.
-Warner Media severed ties with Calloway, who is no longer employed by Extra.
+After The Hollywood Reporter ran my story, Simmons sold all his U.S. properties and moved to Bali in Indonesia, a country without an extradition treaty with the U.S. Warner Media severed ties with Calloway, who is no longer employed by Extra.
 He is also currently under investigation for rape in two states.

 The media is supposed to be a watchdog for abuses of power.
-Yet, what we have seen over and over again with NBC is its use of its power to protect those in power.
+Yet we keep learning how NBC uses its power to protect those in power.
 Initially, I thought that NBC failed to act on my story because I’m a black woman, and my assailants were black as well (it is well-documented that mainstream media outlets ignore accusations of sexual assault lobbed at black men unless their victims are mainly white, as in the case of Bill Cosby).
 I thought maybe it decided to pass on my story because Calloway’s show Extra aired on NBC affiliates and a negative story about someone whose program airs on their network could hurt NBC’s bottom line.

 Recently, however, there has been a spate of stories about sexual misconduct in the upper echelons of the company: Noah Oppenheim’s misogynistic Harvard Crimson pieces, Andy Lack’s predation of underlings, MSNBC head Phil Griffin showing a photo of Maria Menounos’ genitalia in a staff meeting.
 The issue at NBC is larger than what I’d feared about its reporting policies on assaults committed against women of color.
 What we have seen over and over again with NBC is its use of its power to protect those in power.
-This entire sordid mess is solely about power and NBC's choice to side with those in possession of it.
-NBC is a media conglomerate with tentacles that expand the globe.
+This entire sordid mess is solely about power and NBC’s choice to side with those in possession of it.
+NBC is a media conglomerate with tentacles that extend around the globe.
 It has the power to make or break careers and lives.
-Again and again, it has shown that when it comes down to breaking news on the sexual abuse of women by men who also have power, it will protect assailants under the guise of “not meeting standards and practices.”
+It has shown that when it comes down to breaking news on the sexual abuse of women by men who also have power, it will protect assailants under the guise of “not meeting standards and practices.”

 Oppenheim and Lack continue to make the rounds internally and externally claiming innocence and due diligence.
 The frat boy rape apologist.
 The serial sexual harasser.
 These are the people at NBC who are the arbiters of justice and injustice.
 Yet what is lost in this endless discussion about who knew what and when is a grave truth: NBC put women’s lives at risk.
 This is one of the darkest of NBC’s sins.
 By refusing to stand by their hard-working reporters’ work, it knowingly placed members of the public in harm’s way.
 By discrediting and minimizing the strength of allegations, NBC is complicit in maintaining structures of gender inequality and rape culture.
-The bottom line is this: it kept dangerous men from being held accountable.
+The bottom line is this: It kept dangerous men from being held accountable.

-Farrow’s PBS NewsHour interview last week sums up his former networks failures succinctly: “The New Yorker looked at the same reporting as NBC had… and four weeks later it was a Pulitzer Prize-winning story.
+Farrow’s PBS NewsHour interview last week sums up his former network’s failures succinctly: “The New Yorker looked at the same reporting as NBC had… and four weeks later it was a Pulitzer Prize-winning story.
 So people can decide if the reporting had valid journalistic grounds.
 I think it’s pretty clear.”

 Me too.